sharonwoo/grant-household-api-docker/Readme.md

 ### Grant List (requirement 5)
 `api/v1/grants/` and `api/v2/grants-public/`: Use GET with appropriate query parameters `household_income` (integer), `married` (boolean), `age_less_than` (integer) and `age_more_than` (integer).

+Pagination is in place and set to 30.

 Testing was done in Postman/django-rest-framework's UI manually initially then I wrote some tests (see below).